Back

 Step 1: Create an Account

-Step 2: Add a Professional Photo
+Step 2: Add a Professional Photo and Background

 Upload a recent high-quality photo where your face (shoulders up) is the focus.
 Recruiters want to see the type of person they are looking to hire, so your photo should reflect who you are professionally.